 |2015||31||– 26||37||+ 08||47||+ 33||69||+ 43|

 The spin on this one is almost shameful.
-The CEO/President’s letter boosts of an improvement of 450 basis points.
-Sounds like a lot doesn’t it?
+The CEO/President’s letter boosts an improvement of 450 basis points.
+It sounds like a lot, doesn’t it?
 Not when you realize a basis point is one hundredth of one percent.